Himarë: Politics

 Jorgo Goro backed by an electoral alliance led by the Socialist Party of Albania is the mayor of Himarë since 2011 when he defeated Vasil Bollano (PBDNJ).
 Bollano had won the 2007 local elections.
 He won 49.16% of the total vote, Dhimitri Llazari backed by a PD-led coalition 27.62%, Aleks Tato (PS-led coalition) 20.15% and Kosta Andruco 3.07%.
 At that time, the possibility of victory by the Greek minority Unity for Human Rights Party in the municipal elections in the past triggered nationalist rhetoric, both at the local and even national level, and heightened tensions in the town.
 During his tenure, Bollano and his aides were accused of handing building permits on their property by locals of Himarë.
 Since then he has been charged with abuse of power and falsification of administrative documents related to illegal building permits in the coastal area.
 He has called his legal issues "politically motivated".
 His political narrative at the time have been described as " inflammatory nationalist rhetoric to galvanize his power base".
 In the 2011 elections, a PS-backed coalition fielded Jorgo against him.
 Goro won 41.97% of the total vote, Bollano 39.25%, Savo Prifti (backed by the right-wing Democratic Party of Albania) 14.93%, Dhimitri Llazari (backed by MEGA, another Greek community party) 3.84%.
 The PS-backed alliance won 7 councillor seats, PBDNJ in coalition with MEGA won 6 seats and the DP-led alliance 4 seats.
+In the 2013 governmental elections, the region of Himarë voted 48.3% for the Socialist Party and 25.5% for the Unity of Human Rights party.
 In the 2015, the elections were held under the new administrative division which includes Himarë, Vranisht and Lukovë.
-Goro won with 55.6% (14 councillors) of the total vote, Dhionios Alfred Beleri (PBDNJ) 27.34% (4 councillors), Vladimir Kumi (independent candidate) 10.08%, Lefteri Prifti (backed by PD) 6.98% (3 councillors).
+Goro won with 55.6% (14 councillors) of the total vote, Dhionisios Alfred Beleri (PBDNJ) 27.34% (4 councillors), Vladimir Kumi (independent candidate) 10.08%, Lefteri Prifti (backed by PD) 6.98% (3 councillors).
 In 2019, PD backed by PBDNJ and other smaller parties abstained from the elections.
 Goro was re-elected without opposition and PS 63.79% of the total vote for councillor seats, while former mayor Bollano who ran as an independent candidate for a seat in the municipal council got 64 votes in total and wasn't elected.